Info icon

 01 Sign in to the AWS Management Console.

-04 Select the Amazon EC2 instance that you want to reconfigure.
+04 Select the Amazon EC2 instance that you want to configure (upgrade).

-05 Click on the Instance state dropdown button from the console top menu and select Stop instance.
+05 Choose Instance state and select Stop instance.

-06 In the Stop instance? confirmation box, review the instance details, then choose Stop.
+06 In the Stop instance confirmation box, review the instance details, then choose Stop to stop the selected EC2 instance.

-07 Once the instance is stopped (i.e. Instance State is set to stopped), click on the Actions dropdown button from the console top menu, select Instance settings, and choose Change instance type.
+07 Once the instance is stopped (i.e., Instance State is set to Stopped), choose Actions, select Instance settings, and choose Change instance type.

-08 On the Change instance type configuration page, select the equivalent latest generation instance type from the Instance type dropdown list, and choose Apply to resize (upgrade) the selected Amazon EC2 instance.
-If the equivalent latest generation instance type is not available in the dropdown list, the recommended latest generation instance type is not compatible with your instance configuration (virtualization or network configuration incompatibilities).
+08 On the Change instance type configuration page, select the equivalent latest generation instance type from the New instance type dropdown list, review the Instance type comparison tabel for comparison, and choose Change instance type to resize (upgrade) the selected Amazon EC2 instance.
+If the equivalent latest generation instance type is not available in the New instance type dropdown list, the recommended latest generation instance type is not compatible with your instance configuration.
+Use the Instance type comparison tabel to check for the equivalent instance type.

-09 Click on the Instance state dropdown button from the console top menu and select Start instance.
+09 Choose Instance state and select Start instance.
 Once the boot sequence is complete, the Amazon EC2 instance status should change from Pending to Running.

 10 Repeat steps no. 4 – 9 for each Amazon EC2 instance that you want to upgrade, available within the current AWS region.